aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-comments/_index.md

 To allow you to use comments in PowerPoint presentations, Aspose.Slides for Node.js via Java provides

-* The [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class, which contains the collections of authors (from the [CommentAuthorCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/CommentAuthorCollection) interface).
+* The [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class, which contains the collections of authors (from the [CommentAuthorCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/CommentAuthorCollection) class).
 The authors add comments to slides.
-* The  [CommentCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/CommentCollection) interface, which contains the collection of comments for individual authors.
+* The  [CommentCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/CommentCollection) class, which contains the collection of comments for individual authors.
 * The  [Comment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment) class, which contains information on authors and their comments: who added the comment, the time the comment was added, the comment's position, etc.
 * The [CommentAuthor](https://reference.aspose.com/slides/nodejs-java/aspose.slides/CommentAuthor) class, which contains information on individual authors: the author's name, his initials, comments associated with the author's name, etc.